A String of Pearls in G

 Voice Leading

-The bass line moves through D to G (ascending perfect fourth), G to G (ascending unison), G to G (ascending unison), G to G (ascending unison), G to G (ascending unison), G to A (ascending whole step), A to C (ascending minor third), C to C (ascending unison), C to C (ascending unison), C to C (ascending unison), C to C (ascending unison), C to D (ascending whole step), D to A (descending perfect fourth), A to D# (ascending tritone).
+The bass line moves through D to G (ascending perfect fourth), G to G (ascending unison), G to G (ascending unison), G to G (ascending unison), G to G (ascending unison), G to A (ascending whole step), A to C (ascending minor third), C to C (ascending unison), C to C (ascending unison), C to C (ascending unison), C to C (ascending unison), C to D (ascending whole step), D to D# (ascending half step), D# to A (ascending tritone).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from D# to D by half step.
+When the progression loops, the bass returns from A to D by perfect fourth.

 Scales for Improvisation